Yugoslav torpedo boat T3: Description and construction

 The boats were originally to be armed with three Škoda 66 mm L/30 guns, and three 450 mm torpedo tubes, but this was changed to two guns and four torpedo tubes before the first boat was completed, to standardise the armament with the F-group to follow.
+The torpedo tubes were mounted in pairs, with one pair mounted between the forecastle and bridge, and the other on a section of raised superstructure above the aft machinery room.
 They could also carry 10–12 naval mines.
 The fifth of its class to be built, 78 T was laid down on 22 October 1913, launched on 4 March 1914, and completed on 23 August 1914.
-Later that year, one 8 mm machine gun was added.
+Later that year, one 8 mm machine gun was added for anti-aircraft work.

 Career

 World War I

+The original concept of operation for the 250t-class boats was that they would sail in a flotilla at the rear of a cruising battle formation, and were to intervene in fighting only if the battleships around which the formation was established were disabled, or in order to attack damaged enemy battleships.
+When a torpedo attack was ordered, it was to be led by a scout cruiser, supported by two destroyers to repel any enemy torpedo boats.
+A group of four to six torpedo boats would deliver the attack under the direction of the flotilla commander.